Hike through towering old-growth at Alan Seeger Natural Area

 For those looking for more adventure, the 84.2-mile Standing Stone Trails runs through the natural area and Rothrock State Forest.
 You can take the trail north to the Detweiler Run Natural Area or south towards the Greenwood Furnace Fire Tower and Greenwood Furnace State Park.
 If you are camping at the park, the hike to Alan Seeger and back is a terrific way to spend the day.

 There is no camping available in the natural area.
-But camping is available a short distance away Penn-Roosevelt State Park or, as mentioned above, at Greenwood Furnace.
+But camping is available a short distance away at Penn-Roosevelt State Park or, as mentioned above, at Greenwood Furnace.
 Both can be reserved online.

 Naming the preserve